 Employees Ineligible for the Basic and Matching Plans

 If your position is ineligible for the Basic and Matching Plan, you still have full access to the SRA Plan.
-The SRA Plan offers you tax-advantaged payroll contributions to save for retirement, access to a large list of investment options, and free access to the financial advice and services of TIAA and Vanguard.
+The SRA Plan offers you tax-advantaged payroll contributions to save for retirement, access to a large list of investment options, and access to retirement plan counseling, educational resources, and other applicable services offered by TIAA and Vanguard.

 Enroll or Make Changes

 You can enroll or make changes online through Retirement@Work.
 If you'd prefer to enroll or make changes over the phone with the help of a trained associate, you can enroll through the Retirement Call Center at 877-PENN-RET (877-736-6738), Monday–Friday, 8am to 5pm, Eastern Time.